KovalevCG/opencv-pyqt-image-grid/README.md

 # Application for combining multiple images into 1 file.
 <br/>

-It is very common for a 3D artist to compose several images and put them on Trello so that the Lead Artist can comment or accept the 3D model.
-Usually this is done in Photoshop, but Photoshop is not very suitable for these tasks.
+The pipeline of the organization I currently work for implies that before sending images to the Lead Artist, images need to be combined.
+I realized that it’s possible to make a program that will do this much more efficiently than Photoshop and developed that app.
+The program was very well received and gradually some of the artists started offerring additional functionality that I implemented.
+Now my application is part of pipeline of the studio I am working in.
-I wrote an application that makes it very easy to compose multiple images.

 The application is written in Python using the PyQt and OpenCV libraries.

 <br/><br/>